-The New Year is a great time to be strategic with your financial planning for your life in France.
 The start of the year is when many of us reflect on the last 12 months and look ahead to what the future will bring and what we can do to improve it.

 We’ve had another 12 months of living in a pandemic, something we are much more experienced with now, but still feels out of our control.
 We’ve also learnt how Brexit has and hasn’t affected our daily lives.